MungoMeng/Panorama-OpticalFlow/README.md

 ### Pre-reqirements
 * C++ compiler
-* OpenCV 3.20 (The cuda module needs to be open for GPU version code)
+* OpenCV-3.20 (The cuda module needs to be open for GPU version code)
-* Cuda 8.0 (only for GPU version code)
+* Cuda-8.0 (only for GPU version code)
-* gflags、glog
+* gflags, glog

 Other versions of OpenCV and Cuda might work as well, but there is no guarantee on it.